The Straight Answer

-Every pre-med student eventually asks: what is a good MCAT score?
-The answer, like most honest answers, is that it depends.
-A 510 opens doors at dozens of excellent medical schools and closes them at a handful of others.
-Context — your target schools, your GPA, your background — determines whether a given score is a triumph or a setback.
+That is the benchmark you came for.
+What it means depends on where you are aiming: a 510 opens doors at dozens of excellent medical schools and closes them at a handful of others.
+Your target schools, your GPA, and your background decide whether a given score is a triumph or a setback.

 The Scale